CommandMC/HeroicWiki/Home.md

 \* Initially, RAM usage was higher for both Heroic and the EGL.
 After around a minute, these values shown were recorded.
 \** Tested on a Ryzen 5 1500x (4 cores, 8 threads; Windows counts the threads as cores on Task Manager weirdly) running Windows 10 Pro, and 8GB DDR4 RAM.
 [All data collected can be found here](https://imgur.com/a/jfV48v7).
-\*** Everything non-essential program-wise was closed to prevent interference.
-EGL and Heroic were set up to load into whatever is the default (EGL goes to EGS, and Heroic goes to the Library in List View).
-\**** All Footnotes above apply, as well as the human factor of "I'm not a robot" so the timings are a little off.
-For testing, the timer was stopped when all images had loaded onto the store preview.

 ----